 Optical Astronomy Projects

-This intern will work with PARI’s optical telescopes to ensure they are functioning properly.
-The primary task will be to continue and complete the automation of PARI’s solar observatory and prepare, test and rehearse an observation plan for the August 2017 solar eclipse.
-In addition, the intern will also use telescopes in the West and South observatories to collect and analyze data for projects such as light curve analysis and super nova survey.
+Sam Frederick, Davidson College, will work with PARI’s optical telescopes to ensure they are functioning properly.
+His primary task will be to continue and complete the automation of PARI’s solar observatory and prepare, test and rehearse an observation plan for the August 2017 solar eclipse.
+In addition, Sam will use telescopes in the West and South observatories to collect and analyze data for projects such as light curve analysis and super nova survey.

 Ron Kelly Internship